-Just like margaritas, how to make guacamole is taken very seriously here in South Texas.
-We subscribe to the ‘No Tomatoes’ philosophy, but our grilling of the ingredients is equally controversial.
+It’s summer, which means lots of guacamole.
+If you live in South Texas like us, every season is guac season.
+Like our Tex-Mex queso, how to make good restaurant-style guacamole is taken very seriously here.
+We subscribe to the ‘No Tomatoes’ philosophy.
 I have preferred grilling the tomatillos and onions for years, but it was a recent idea of Melissa’s to grill the avocado.
 We were surprised at how much it enhanced the flavor of all the ingredients, especially the lime.
-This new approach has made this an unforgettable guac and might just become your new favorite.

 Key Ingredients and Substitutions

-With just 6 key ingredients, this grilled avocado guacamole is a tortilla chip’s best friend.
+With just six key ingredients, this grilled avocado guacamole is a tortilla chip’s best friend.

 The complete ingredient list and measurements are listed in the printable recipe below.

-- Avocados: Grilling the avocados added smokiness and extra creaminess to the guacamole.
-You’ll actually want slightly firm avocados since they are being grilled, which sometimes is all you can find at the store anyway.
+- Avocado: Grilling the avocados added smoky flavor and extra creaminess to the guacamole.
+You’ll want slightly firm avocados since they are being grilled, which is sometimes all you can find at the store anyway.

-- Onions: We prefer to use white onion in our recipe as it is what is most commonly used in Mexico and is our taste preference.
-Red onions are a perfectly fine substitute but will add a little more bite.
+- Onions: We prefer white onions in our recipe, as they are what is most commonly used in Mexico and align with our taste preferences.
+Red onions are a perfectly fine substitute, but they will add a little more bite.

-- Jalapenos: This is our go-to pepper for guacamole but you can substitute poblano, Hatch, Fresno, or add a serrano if you want to kick up the heat a little.
+- Jalapenos: This is our go-to pepper for guacamole, but you can substitute poblano, Hatch (check out our how to roast Hatch chiles guide for roasting tips), Fresno, or Serrano if you want to kick up the heat a little.

 - Tomatillos: Despite the name, tomatillos are not tomatoes – they come from an entirely different plant and are related to gooseberries.
 They are bright and acidic and are often found in salsas, tacos, soups, enchiladas, and our grilled avocado guacamole.
-While some guacamole recipes include tomatoes it is not our preference and we do not recommend substituting for grilled tomatillos.
+While some guacamole recipes include tomatoes, we prefer not to, and we do not recommend substituting them for grilled tomatillos.

-- Garlic: Grilling the garlic brings out its sweetness and removes the sharpness and pungency that raw garlic has.
+- Garlic: Grilling the garlic brings out its sweetness and removes raw garlic’s sharpness and pungency.

-- Limes: Just like the garlic, grilled limes have a sweeter flavor but still add that acidic punch.
+- Limes: Like the garlic, grilled limes have a sweeter flavor but still add that acidic punch.

 How to Make Grilled Avocado Guacamole

-Pro-tip: Even though we prefer to grill meat over natural lump charcoal, it added too much smokey flavor to this guacamole, so you’re better off on a gas grill or on a cast-iron grill on your stovetop.
+Pro-tip: Even though we prefer to grill meat over natural lump charcoal, it added too much smoky flavor to this guacamole, so you’re better off on a gas grill or a cast-iron grill on your stovetop.

 1. Prep the Ingredients: Slice the avocados in half, remove the pits, and drizzle the flesh of each half with olive oil.
 Cut the onions into two or three ½-inch slices as if they were for onion rings, but keep them together.
-Slice the jalapeños in half length-wise then remove the stem, seeds, and ribs.
-Cut the limes in half displaying the segments.
-Finally, heat up your grill to medium-high heat; depending on how long it takes for yours to get hot you might need to start your grill before prepping the ingredients.
+Slice the jalapeños in half length-wise, then remove the stem, seeds, and ribs.
+Cut the limes in half to display the segments.
+Finally, heat your grill to medium-high; depending on how long it takes to heat up, you might need to start it before prepping the ingredients.

 3. Combine the Ingredients: Carefully remove the flesh part of each avocado by scoring the grilled side with a knife into a grid and then scooping it out with a spoon into a large bowl.
-Remove the skin from the garlic cloves and mince, roughly chop the tomatillos, and dice the jalapeños.
-Add all the ingredients to the bowl with the avocados then squeeze with the grilled limes, adding salt, pepper, and cumin.
-Using a potato masher or fork, mash everything together until you achieve the final texture you are looking for (we like ours a little chunky.)
+Remove the skin from the garlic cloves and mince; roughly chop the tomatillos, and dice the jalapeños.
+Add all the ingredients to the bowl with the avocados, then squeeze the grilled limes over, adding salt, pepper, and cumin.
+Using a potato masher or a fork, mash everything together until you reach the texture you are looking for (we like ours a little chunky).

-4. Serve: Serve with your favorite tortilla chips, as a topping on tacos, fajitas, enchiladas, tostadas, nachos, burgers, or anything else you can imagine.
+4. Serve: Serve with your favorite homemade tortilla chips or as a topping on our chicken street tacos, cola-marinated beef fajitas tacos, hatch chile chicken enchiladas, chicken salad tostadas, sheet pan nachos, green chile cheeseburger, or anything else you can imagine.

 Recipe Tips and Notes